aerospike/act/README.md

 #### What the ACT Tool Does
 ---------------------------

-ACT assumes standard database read/write loads and generates twice as many read requests as write requests.
+ACT performs a combination of large (128K) block reads and writes and small (1.5K) block reads, simulating standard real-time database read/write loads.

+Reads and write latency is measured for a long enough period of time (typically 24 hours) to evaluate drive stability and overall performance.

-You can simulate:
+**Traffic/Loading** You can simulate:

 * 1x - normal load (2000 reads/sec and 1000 writes/sec)
 * 3x - high load (6000 reads/sec and 3000 writes/sec)
 * any other stress load or high-performance load (custom configurable)

+**Failure Rate Analysis**

-ACT's output shows the results broken down by verification intervals.
-The verification intervals are preset for 1, 2, 4, 8, 16, 32 and 64 ms intervals.
-For example, you might see that 0.25% of requests failed to complete in 1 ms or less and 0.01% of requests failed to complete in 8 ms or less.
+ACT's output shows failure rates broken down by intervals of 1, 8 and 64 ms (configurable).

+For example, the test might indicate that 0.25% of requests failed to complete in 1 ms or less and 0.01% of requests failed to complete in 8 ms or less.

-ACT performs a combination of large (128K) block reads and writes and small (1.5K) block reads.
+**Methodology**

 The small read operations model client transaction requests.
 The operations occur at a specified rate.
 Requests are added at this rate to a specified number of